Jamesits/ServeSharp/README.md

 ﻿# ServeSharp

-HTTP router and middleware in C# that does not depend on any web framework.
+HTTP router and Task in C# that does not depend on any web framework.

 ![Works - On My Machine](https://img.shields.io/badge/Works-On_My_Machine-2ea44f) ![Project Status - Premature](https://img.shields.io/badge/Project_Status-Premature-yellow)